jamesrathmell/slshistory/README.md

   * “Our Professor, The President: A little known story of how a President of the United States helped launch Stanford Law School” by Howard Bromberg
   * “The Making of a Law School: Lofty goals, a hammer-wielding leader, and a measure of serendipity helped bring Stanford Law School into being” by Howard Bromberg
   * “Who Stole the President’s Wine?” by Howard Bromberg
+  * “A Brief History of Stanford Law School” from the 1968 Seventy-Fifth Anniversary Yearbook
+  * Stanford Lawyer Winter 1967 Issue, featuring Message from the Dean about seven professors emeriti

   * Summary of Bromberg articles.

  ## Progress to Date